Softpanorama

 In fact, both C and Pascal served as a foundation for the whole family of the languages.
 Pascal-derived languages are not as widely used in commercial environment as C++ (only Delphi is still more or less visible), but they still represent an important approach to programming language design.
 Both Windows and Linux has Modula-2 and Modula-3 compilers freely available.

-Modula-2 is a great language.
-One of the few mainstream languages that implements coroutines.
-Actually I strongly recommend using Modula-2 instead of Turbo Pascal after one gets some experience with the language.
+Note about Modula.
+Like Pascal, Modula-2 is a great language.
+One of the few mainstream languages that implemented coroutines.
+You can use Modula-2 instead of Turbo Pascal as an introductory language, but nothing in Modula space matches the quality of Turbo Pascal as an introductory language.

 Polytechnique Modula-3 (PM3) is the most up-to-date freeware implementation of the Modula-3 language, libraries, and runtime environment.